-Facility owners and managers will be required to maintain to mineral soil, a minimum of thirty (30) feet clearance around their buildings and a minimum of ten (10) feet clearance around any propane tanks.
+Facility owners and managers will be required to maintain to mineral soil, gravel, or mowed vegetation a minimum of thirty (30) feet clearance around their buildings and a minimum of ten (10) feet clearance around any propane tanks.
 Identified threatened, endangered, or sensitive plant species must remain within the minimum clearance areas.